pokarats/CoDER/README.md

 - During graph construction, edges are connected if the conditional probability between the CUIs exceed a threshold
 - Edges are also drawn based on relations in the KG to reduce the number of disjointed subgraphs.

-## TODO's + Notes
+## Future Research Directions (Not completed)

 ### Explainability Extensions:
 1. GNNExplainer module integration with DGL
 2. end-to-end demo of how GNNExplainer could facilitate useful explanation
    1. Create visualizations that compare the different graph construction approaches

-### Optional
+### Other Ideas

-1. add CLEF file format capability for running baseline and future experiments for processing input text and label IDs
+1. Adding CLEF file format capability for running baseline and future experiments for processing input text and label IDs
    1. possible to experiment with other datasets that have been clef-formatted
 2. accommodate multi-gpu runs
-3. Hierachical eval metrics, need ICD-9 Tree structure for HEMKIT
+3. Hierarchical evaluation metrics, need ICD-9 Tree structure for HEMKIT